MS-2019-Git/ESPN-Data-Scraping/Match__Details/espn_match/README.md

 10. Link to match summary
 11. Link to match scorecard

-# This is a combined code of Selenium and Beautiful Soup.
+-This is a combined code of Selenium and Beautiful Soup.

-#Part 2:
+# Part 2:
 For each match, we have visited each of the scorecard link like https://www.espncricinfo.com/series/icc-cricket-world-cup-2019-1144415/india-vs-new-zealand-1st-semi-final-1144528/full-scorecard and extracted the following fields: